lmb-embrapa/machado-docker/README.md

     git clone https://github.com/lmb-embrapa/machado-docker.git
     cd machado-docker

-It's required to create two mounting points for the PostgreSQL and ElasticSearch data.
+It's **required** to create mounting points for the PostgreSQL, ElasticSearch, and JBrowse data.
 Otherwise, docker will create them with the root user and there will be permissions issues.

     mkdir ./data/pgdata
     mkdir ./data/ecdata